vineetma/springtutorial/lets_add_log4j.md

 ---
-layout: default
+layout: docs
 overview: true
-title: Lets add log4j support
+title: Add log4j support
 ---

 #Where to get these libraries?